 And of course who can walk past these handbags and not buy one?
 Or two or three . . .
 They’re handmade using pieces of old carpeting (or maybe new at times as well).
 This is my collection.
 I must admit, I seldom use them, but they look nice as a wall decoration in the hallway!

 This is, of course, only a small sampling of the marvels of the Vernissage.
-I have more funky stuff in another post called Flea Market Fun.
-Have a look!
+You want to see more?
+Here’s a post with more cool Armenian stuff: Flea Market Fun.
+Enjoy,

 * * *